SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Product Order](./images/22.png)

-2. Set the `Maximum replicas` to 3 and `Build job profile` to M. This will make the Function autoscale up to 3 replicas in case of high load and make sure the Function is re-built quicker on every code change. **Tip**: If you want to have X replicas available at all times, set the Minimum replica number to X!
+1. Set the `Maximum replicas` to 3, `Build Job Profile` to normal and `Runtime Profile` to M. This will make the Function autoscale up to 3 replicas in case of high load and make sure the Function is re-built quicker on every code change. **Tip**: If you want to have X replicas available at all times, set the Minimum replica number to X!

 ![Product Order](./images/23.png)